code-423n4/2023-03-zksync/README.md

 Please note, we are not running standard hardhat tests, but use the `era-compiler-tester` tool.

-If you want to add a new test, you can add it to the `era-compiler-tester/tests/solidity` folder.

-TODO: add more details about the test format.

 Other instructions can be found in the test suite [README](https://github.com/matter-labs/era-compiler-tester#compiler-tester-integration-test-framework).